-Lean RCM Integration with Continuous Improvement & PDCA
+Lean RCM training can integrate with Continuous Improvement & PDCA

 - this already contains all of the known predicted failure modes for the process